Pinyon mouse

-The pinyon mouse (Peromyscus truei) is native to the southwestern United States and Baja California in Mexico.
+The pinyon mouse (Peromyscus truei) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+It is native to the southwestern United States and Baja California in Mexico.
 These medium-sized mice are often distinguished by their relatively large ears.
 The range of this species extends from southern Oregon and Wyoming in the north, and extends south to roughly the U.S.-Mexico border, with a disjunct population known as the Palo Duro mouse (Peromyscus truei comanche) that occupies an area in the vicinity of Palo Duro Canyon in the Texas panhandle.

 Description

 The fur of pinyon mice varies in color from a pale yellowish brown to a brownish black color, and their feet are a lighter color, varying between dusky and white.
 They are similar in appearance to the white-footed mouse (P. leucopus), but there are a few distinguishing differences.
 P. truei tends to have larger ears, as large or larger than the hind foot.
-They also have a larger tail with a more heavily-furred tip.
+They also have a larger tail with a more heavily furred tip.
 The skull of P. truei is larger than that of P. leucopus, with more inflated auditory bullae and a less robust zygomatic arch than the latter species.